Why can't the wave model explain the photoelectric effect, and what does it reveal about the nature of light?

 Practice questions written in the style of SACE Board exam questions on this dot point, with worked answer explainers.
 The year tag is the paper they imitate, not the source.

-2025 SACE Stage 23 marksThe work function of a metal target is 1.78 eV.
-Monochromatic light with a frequency of 5.45 x 10^14 Hz was incident on the target.
-Calculate the maximum kinetic energy of the electrons emitted from the surface of the target.Show worked answer →
+SACE 20253 marksThe work function of a metal target is .
+Monochromatic light of frequency is incident on it.
+Calculate the maximum kinetic energy of the emitted electrons.
+Use and .Show worked answer →

-1 mark for the photon energy, 1 mark for converting the work function to joules, 1 mark for the answer of about 7.6 x 10^-20 J.
+1 mark for the photon energy, 1 mark for converting the work function to joules, 1 mark for the answer of about .